ljunggren/boozang-docs/README.md

 **Recording**

 In order to record a test, simply click on the record button.
 Boozang will now catch any action being made in the application window.
 To stop recording, simply click stop.
-In the case where the application window is closed, the record will open the application windo at the current URL.
-It´s good pratice to use the Reoad URL button to make sure that the URL is set correctly before recording.
+In the case where the application window is closed, the record will open the application window at the current URL.
+Use the Reload URL button to make sure that the URL is set correctly before recording.

 **Playing a test**